differentpla-net/differentpla-net.github.io/_posts/2023/2023-03-31-eunit-examples-foreach.md

     Pid.

 cleanup(Pid) ->
-    % The result from suite_setup is passed as the argument to suite_cleanup. unlink(Pid),    % ...so we don't also get killed exit(Pid, kill),
+    % The result from setup is passed as the argument to cleanup. unlink(Pid),    % ...so we don't also get killed exit(Pid, kill),
     ok.